Apostles on a Mission

 What does it mean to be an apostle?

-What does it mean to for Georgetown Preparatory School to be an apostolic work of the Society of Jesus?
+What does it mean for Georgetown Preparatory School to be an apostolic work of the Society of Jesus?

 Certainly, for St Ignatius, being an apostle meant being a friend of Jesus, and developing a contemplative relationship with Jesus that inspires one to greater service of God and others.
 By developing a true friendship with Jesus through prayer, Ignatius believed we could more clearly discern God’s presence and call in our lives, allowing us to respond more effectively and generously with magnanimous hearts.